martinschorb/volumealign/docs/usage.md

 ![matchtrial_params](img/match_trial_params.png "Render WebUI matchTrial Parameters")

-To make the tiles from the current stack available to this interface, you need to ***copy and paste the link that is shown above each tile view*** in the main UI into the two big text boxes at the bottom of the parameter interface.
+The tiles from the current stack should already be shown at the bottom of the page.
+If not, to make them available, you need to *copy and paste the link that is shown above each tile view* in the main UI into the two big text boxes at the bottom of the parameter interface.

 Make sure that their relative position (`2D`) is correct in the `Clip Parameters` section.